tcdi/plrust/doc/src/use-plrust.md

 ## Function with parameters

-The next example creates a function named `strlen` that accepts a parameter named `val`.
-The function returns a `BIGINT` representing the character count of the text in `val`.
+The following example creates a function named `plrust.strlen` that accepts one parameter named `val`.
+The function returns a `BIGINT` representing the length of the text in `val`.
+The variable names defined in the function definition can be used directly in the Rust code within the function's body.

 ```sql
 CREATE FUNCTION plrust.strlen(val TEXT)